 I didn’t want to compete with the trim, so I left the windows curtain-less with just cordless shades in a natural color.
 I love the simple look (and not having to wash curtains).
 These two windows overlook the enclosed front porch (click here for that room tour).
 In the warmer months we keep these windows open, we get a nice breeze and the cats love crawling between them.
 It’s also nice when entertaining, we have two separate gathering spaces, but with the windows open we can still all interact.

 Let’s talk pillows.
 I love pillows.
 Left to my devices I would likely fill the whole couch!
 But that isn’t super practical and my husband already thinks we have too many.
 I found an easy way to fill my need for pillows while still allowing people to actual sit on the furniture – pillow covers.

 I bought some nice quality down/fiber fill pillow inserts and then switch out the covers with the season (pictured here is a spring pillow assortment).
 Switching the covers in & out lets me enjoy “new” pillows without taking over the couch.
 Etsy has some adorable options, Amazon has some affordable options.
 Mix the two and my bank account stays happy.
 The other nice benefit of using pillow covers is they are easy to store.
-Rather than have huge storage bins of pillows, you can just have a nice little box with covers (plus you can wash them easily).
+Rather than have huge storage bins of full pillows, I have a small zippered bin under my bed (plus they are easy to wash).

 We are definitely a ‘put your feet up’ kind of family, so a soft padded ottoman was the obvious choice for us.
 I love that this one opens up to store throw blankets (my other obsession – there are soooo many blankets in that ottoman!).
 I like that this tray is big enough to let me have some pretty things but still has functional space for the family to put down drinks or remotes.